 On June 15th, Senate Bill (SB) 86 was passed.
 The bill was called the “Taxpayer Transparency and Fairness Act,” and the full text can be found here.
 The bill makes several changes which appear to be a direct result of audits performed by the State of California as to the finances and actions of various other state boards and officials, not just the BOE.
 (Though the news about a possible investigation by the Attorney General’s office should not go unmentioned – see a SacBee article here.)
 Nonetheless, perhaps the most impactful of the changes arising from this bill are a gutting of the State Board of Equalization.
-There will be two new bodies, the Department of Taxes and Fee Administration and the Office of Tax Appeals.
+There are two new bodies, the Department of Taxes and Fee Administration and the Office of Tax Appeals.
 Per the Legislative Counsel’s Digest for the Bill:

 This bill would transfer to the California Department of Tax and Fee Administration the various duties, powers, and responsibilities of the State Board of Equalization relating to the administration of various taxes and fees except for those duties, powers, and responsibilities imposed or conferred upon the board by the California Constitution, as specified, and the duty to adjust the motor vehicle fuel tax rate for the 2018–19 fiscal year.
 The bill would, for these purposes, also provide for the transfer to the department of the board’s employees serving in civil service, the rights and property of the board, and the board’s funding, as provided.